smartfog/fogflow/doc/en/source/k8sIntegrationYAML.rst

         }
     }'

+Note: Please edit this **(172.30.48.24)** IP address with the one, where fogflow is running.
+That is the **externalIPs** mentioned in nginx.yaml file.

-**Step 6:** To see the launched task instance inside kubernetes pod, follow below command:
+**Step 6:** To see the launched task instance inside kubernetes pod in cluster, follow below command:

 .. code-block:: console